8051Enthusiast/delsum/README.md

 ```
 An algorithm can be specified directly as an argument with `-m` or a list of algorithms can be provided in a file.

+The start or end of the range to calculate the checksum of is given with `-S` or `-E` and can also be negative to make them relative to the end.
+For example, to calculate the checksum of all bytes except the last two, one specifies `-S 0` and `-E-3` (it is inclusive, so `-3` is still part of the sum).

 For the available algorithms and how to specify them, see [here](#algorithms).

 `part`